Cocaine Use And Depression

 Cocaine dependence does not manifest the same way as alcohol or opioid dependence.
 There are not the same physical withdrawal symptoms with cocaine.
 Instead, the psychological withdrawal symptoms tend to be present, and are just as powerful in many cases.

-People dependent on cocaine sometimes continue to abuse cocaine to avoid negative symptoms that emerge when they stop abusing cocaine.
+People dependent on cocaine sometimes continue to use cocaine to avoid negative symptoms that emerge when they stop abusing cocaine.

 These withdrawal symptoms include: